"YOUR 10 IN A ROW COUNTRY MUSIC STATION!"

 Calhoun & Gordon County

 Gordon County School Board Member Indicted in Two Counties on Multiple Counts of Fraud...
-In a 19-count indictment handed down from Gordon County Superior Court Monday (3/20), current Gordon County School Board member Ricky Edward Smith has been formally charged with seven counts of financial transaction card theft, nine counts of identity fraud, and one count each of Theft by Taking, Criminal Trespass, and Influencing a Witness.
+In a 19-count indictment handed down from Gordon County Superior Court Monday (3/20), current Gordon County School Board member Ricky Edward Smith was formally charged with seven counts of financial transaction card theft, nine counts of identity fraud, and one count each of Theft by Taking, Criminal Trespass, and Influencing a Witness.
 The charges stem from an August 2016 incident in which Smith is accused of taking a woman's credit cards and using them on multiple occasions, allegedly without her permission.
-We are told Smith has already been indicted on similar charges related to this case in Whitfield County, where, according to reports he will be arraigned on Tuesday (3/21) in Whitfield County Superior Court.
+Smith has already been indicted on similar charges related to this case in Whitfield County, where, according to reports he was arraigned on Tuesday (3/21) in Whitfield County Superior Court.

 Walker vs Calhoun Headed Back to Court...The case of Maurice Walker vs. the City of Calhoun is going back to U.S. District Court.
 Walker was arrested in 2015 for pedestrian under the influence.
 He alleged he couldn't pay the $160 bond because he is indigent.
 He was kept incarcerated until his court appearance, which led him to file a class action lawsuit seeking a preliminary injunction to prevent the City from keeping him and others in jail because they couldn't afford a secured monetary bond.
 In January 2016, U.S. District Judge Harold Murphy ordered the City to implement post arrest procedures that comply with the Constitution.
 After the city appealed, it was determined the order violated Federal Rule of Civil Procedure 65, because it requires the city to fashion constitutionally compliant post arrest procedures.
 The three judge panel remanded the case to district court for further proceedings because they do not believe the injunction can stand as written.